BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

     /// </para>
     /// </summary>
     public sealed partial class Scope : global::IOverwritingProvider.IScope, IServiceProvider {
-        private global::IOverwritingProvider _overwritingProvider;
+        private global::OverwritingProvider _overwritingProvider;

         /// <summary>
         /// Constructs non-lazy scoped services.
 Should be called inside the constructor at the end.
         /// </summary>
         /// <param name="overwritingProvider">
         /// The ServiceProvider this ScopedProvider is created from.
+It must be an instance of <see cref="OverwritingProvider"/>.
 Usually it is the object you get injected to your constructor parameter:<br />
         /// public Scope([Dependency] IOverwritingProvider overwritingProvider) { ...
         /// </param>
         [System.Diagnostics.CodeAnalysis.MemberNotNull(nameof(_overwritingProvider))]
         private void InitServices(global::IOverwritingProvider overwritingProvider) {
-            _overwritingProvider = overwritingProvider;
+            _overwritingProvider = (global::OverwritingProvider)overwritingProvider;
         }

         /// <summary>